-Microsoft says Google is preventing it from offering fully featured YouTube app for Windows PhoneAlex Wagner - Deputy Managing Editor, News Desk
+Microsoft says Google is preventing it from offering fully featured YouTube app for Windows PhoneAlex Wagner - Editorial Director of News and Content

 Microsoft has talked up Windows Phone 8's app selection quite a bit lately, saying that 46 of the top 50 mobile apps will soon be on the platform and that 75,000 apps were added to the Windows Phone Store in 2012.
 Apps are again Microsoft's focus today, but this time the company is upset about one app that it doesn't have.
 A new blog post from Dave Heiner, Vice President and Deputy General Counsel for Microsoft, claims that Google is blocking a fully-featured YouTube app from being released on Windows Phone.

 This is an issue that Microsoft has touched on in the past, claiming that Google has blocked Windows Phone from accessing YouTube using an app like on Android and iOS both in 2010 and in 2011.
 Heiner says that Microsoft been working with the YouTube team on this matter in recent years.
 However, he claims that Microsoft recently heard from YouTube that Google senior executives have told the YouTube group "not to enable a first-class YouTube experience on Windows Phones."

 In a statement sent to AllThingsD, Google has said that Windows Phone users can easily access YouTube using the site's HTML5 mobile page through their browser on their device.
 The full comment from Google: